curl/everything-curl/cmdline-globbing.md

     curl -O http://example.com/[001-100].png

-Or maybe you only want even numbered images so you tell curl a step counter too.
+Or maybe you only want even-numbered images so you tell curl a step counter too.
 This example range goes from 0 to 100 with an increment of 2:

     curl -O http://example.com/[0-100:2].png